What are amino acids? How do they work? Why are they so important to your health and fitness? Why are they so important as you age?

 Branched-chain amino acid supplementation has been shown to stimulate “mitochondrial biogenesis,” the creation of new mitochondria.
 Mitochondria are the “powerhouses of the cells.”
 Most mitochondria are found in muscle cells, especially type I, slow-twitch muscle fibers.
 As people age or lose muscle, they also see a loss of mitochondria.
 BCAAs may slow the loss.

-Essential Amino Acids and Post-Injury or Bedrest
+Post-Injury or Bedrest

 After an injury, your body needs the right nutrients and amino acids to repair the damaged tissues.
 That’s pretty obvious.